South Dakota Department of Health

 Do infected people need to be isolated or excluded from work or school?

 Since salmonella are in the feces, only people with active diarrhea who are unable to control their bowel habits (infants, young children, certain handicapped individuals, for example) should be isolated.
 Most infected people may return to work or school when their stools become formed, provided that they carefully wash their hands after toilet visits.
-Food handlers, health care workers and staff in day care must obtain the approval of the local or state health department before returning to their routine activities.
-These persons should be excluded from duties until two fecal specimens collected at least 24 hours apart are negative on culture.
-If antibiotics have been given, the initial culture should be obtained 48 hours after the last dose.
+Food handlers and health care workers must obtain the approval of the local or state health department before returning to their routine activities.
+These persons should be excluded from duties until two fecal specimens collected at least 24 hours apart and at least 48 hours after completion of antibiotics, are negative on culture.

 What is the treatment for salmonellosis?